NormalVR/Normcore-Documentation/src/architecture/transport.md

 A lot of people ask us why we support only WebRTC and not other transports.
 There's one reason: the WebRTC protocol is simply the best one out there.

 ## A note on WebRTC as a protocol
 WebRTC is not, in fact, just for web apps.
 This comes as a suprise to many developers.
 WebRTC can be utilized the same way native apps utilize WebSockets.
 However WebSockets are simple to implement.
 WebRTC?
 It's almost impossible to implement from scratch.
 It's challenging to even compile from another implementation, like Google's.
-But we'll stick with WebRTC because no other transport can provide such a high-qualtiy experience.
+But we'll stick with WebRTC because no other transport can provide such a high-quality experience.

 ## Why WebRTC is the best transport option
 ***